ASKurz/Doing-Bayesian-Data-Analysis-in-brms-and-the-tidyverse/_book/index.md

 ## Caution: Work in progress {-}

-The first release of this project only contains chapters 1 through 5, the first section of the text.
+The first release of this project only contains Chapters 1 through 5.
+Welcome to version 0.0.2!
+The notable updates are:

+* the addition of Chapters 6 through 10 and
+* minor typo fixes to Chapter 5.

+Version 0.0.2 is also noteworthy in that it's the first version containing an incomplete chapter.
+At present, I do not know how to perform the simulation for Figure 7.3, nor do I understand how to run Kruschke's effective sample size simulations from subsection 7.5.2.
+Fans of this project are welcome to share solutions to those sections in the [Issues section of the GitHub repository for this project](https://github.com/ASKurz/Doing-Bayesian-Data-Analysis-in-brms-and-the-tidyverse/issues).

 Most of the remaining chapters have completed drafts and just need another round of edits.
 I'll add them, soon.

-More importantly, there are sections and chapters in this project I have yet to work through.
-In addition to checking in here, you can follow my GitHub [progress log](https://github.com/ASKurz/Doing-Bayesian-Data-Analysis-in-brms-and-the-tidyverse/issues/1).
-In that log, I will point out figures or sections I'm having trouble with.
-Please feel free to offer insights and suggestions, there.
+In addition to checking in here, you can follow my GitHub [progress log](https://github.com/ASKurz/Doing-Bayesian-Data-Analysis-in-brms-and-the-tidyverse/issues/1), in which I will point out other figures or sections I'm having trouble with.